guildai/guild.ai/pages/docs/guides/create-object-detector.md

 !!! important
-    The order that items appear in `extends` is important as configuration appearing earlier in the list takes precedance over configuration appearing later.
+    The order that items appear in `extends` is important as configuration appearing earlier in the list takes precedence over configuration appearing later.
 In the case of our model, `voc-annotated-images-directory-support` must appear before
     `faster-rcnn-resnet-50`.